jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 10A Review of decisions
 (1) This section applies to—
   (a) an applicant or beneficiary affected by a decision made by any person in the exercise of any power, function, or discretion conferred on the person by delegation, against which the applicant or beneficiary has a right of appeal under section 12J; or
-  (b) an applicant, beneficiary, or other person in respect of whom a person makes any decision in the exercise of a power under section 19D(1)(a) of the Social Welfare (Transitional Provisions) Act 1990 conferred on the decision-making person by delegation, against which the applicant or beneficiary or other person has a right of appeal under section 12J.
+  (b) an applicant, beneficiary, or other person in respect of whom a person makes any decision in the exercise of a power under section 19D(1)(a) of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990 conferred on the decision-making person by delegation, against which the applicant or beneficiary or other person has a right of appeal under section 12J.
 (1A) A person to whom this section applies may apply in writing for a review of the decision to the appropriate benefits review committee established under this section.
 (1B) The application must be made—
   (a) within 3 months after receiving notification of the decision; or